On the Origins of the Oceanic Ultraviolet Catastrophe

 Since the coordinate systems considered have different units in the vertical and horizontal direction, it is useful to quantify the flux direction using integrated quantities that can be compared directly.
 We thus compute the power flowing out of the fixed boundary $BCD$, $\mP^{(e)}_{BCD}=\mP^{(e)}_{BC}+\mP^{(e)}_{CD}$, where the two contributions are given by integration of the component of the flux normal to the sides $BC$ and $CD$, respectively.
 The computation is easiest in $\omega-m$ space, yielding:

 with the convention that an outgoing/incoming power is negative/positive since it is lost/gained by the set under consideration (the box $ABCD$).
 So, we define the ratio

-to characterize the global vertical-to-horizontal downscale energy transfer ratio.
-Substituting $a=3.69$ and $b=0$, we obtain $R\simeq 4.5$: in the ID paradigm, the downscale flux in the vertical direction is about a half order of magnitude larger than in the horizontal direction.
-With the same caveats about regularization by suitable cut-offs, stationarity and departure from scale invariance, we observe that the GM limit would imply $R\to\infty$, in agreement with the verticality of the flux in such limit.
+to characterize the global vertical-to-horizontal downscale energy transfer ratio\gd{, restricted to the scale-separated interactions under scrutiny in the current section}.
+Substituting $a=3.69$ and $b=0$, we obtain $\gd{R^{\rm (sep)}}\simeq 4.5$: in the ID paradigm, the downscale flux in the vertical direction is about a half order of magnitude larger than in the horizontal direction.
+With the same caveats about regularization by suitable cut-offs, stationarity and departure from scale invariance, we observe that the GM limit would imply $\gd{R^{\rm (sep)}}\to\infty$, in agreement with the verticality of the flux in such limit.